datanav/docs/technical/superoffice-hubspot.rst

      - HubSpot Lineitemdealassociation Property
      - HubSpot Data Type
    * - QuoteAlternativeId
-     - toObjectId (Dependant on having wd:Q566889 in sesam_simpleAssociationTypesDependant on having wd:Q566889 in sesam_simpleAssociationTypes)
+     - toObjectId (Dependant on having wd:Q566889 in sesam_simpleAssociationTypesDependant on having wd:Q566889 in sesam_simpleAssociationTypesDependant on having wd:Q566889 in sesam_simpleAssociationTypesDependant on having wd:Q566889 in sesam_simpleAssociationTypesDependant on having wd:Q566889 in sesam_simpleAssociationTypes)
      - "string"